amomen9/SQLServer-DBA-Tools/README.md

   <br/>
 <dd>
   This stored procedure takes the name of a database and its table and calculates cardinality factor by calculating count(distinct column)/count(*) for every column.
-This may help the tuning experts choose the better candidate column for indexing.
+This may help the tuning specialists choose the better candidate column for indexing.
 </dd>
   <dd><b>Example:</b></dd>
 </dl>